Updated Jan 11, 2023

 But few places will hire you BECAUSE you’re a good writer.

 Usually, it’s just a nice bonus to have.

 Because everybody thinks they’re a good writer.
 Our writing abilities generally match the communication level of our brains–and we all think we’re good at communicating.
 The things we say make sense to us.

 Take stock of what skills have high value, and work on those.
-I’ve said before (in this post) that two principles of economics apply to how your skills are valued in the marketplace: demand and scarcity.
+I’ve said before that two principles of economics apply to how your skills are valued in the marketplace: demand and scarcity.